 In other sections along Central Avenue, the lateral has been piped and is not visible.
-A June 2002, valley-wide survey by SRP identified the Central Avenue lateral as one of the oldest irrigation laterals in the city worthy of preservation due to the historical context of where it is located as well as its public visibility, its condition, stable land uses surrounding it and other criteria.
+In June 2002, valley-wide survey by SRP identified the Central Avenue lateral as one of the oldest irrigation laterals in the city.
+But, it was worthy of preservation.
+This was because of the historical context of where it is located as well as its public visibility, its condition, stable land uses surrounding it and other criteria.

 Courtesy of the City of Phoenix, Planning Department 200 West Washington Street Phoenix, AZ 85003 (602) 262-7131